 OCBC Voyage is one of the newest cards in the market, and a very differentiated addition to the top travel cards in Singapore.
 Made with a special alloy and filled with some of the best offers in Singapore, we think this card is best for young professionals or for luxury diners who have the money to spend and are looking to earn miles quickly.
 It is the only card we have seen that allows you to redeem miles for any flight at any time, without a long process time or blacked out dates.
 We think this feature is perfect for young professionals who may not have much visibility into their schedule weeks in advance; OCBC Voyage will allow you to book your free flight last minute for that vacation you’ve been craving.
-Although it has a rather high annual fee of S$488, OCBC Voyage more than makes up for the fee with 2.3 miles award for S$1 spent on local dining and overseas.
+Although it has a rather high annual fee of S$488, OCBC Voyage more than makes up for the fee with 1.6 miles per S$1 on local dining and retail spend and 2.3 miles award for S$1 spent overseas.
 There are a number of “luxury” travel cards in the market that we have reviewed.
 Read below to understand how they are different and which card is best for you.

 Pros of OCBC Voyage

 - High miles award: 1.6 mile per S$1 spent on local dining and retail spend, 2.3 miles for S$1 spent overseas

 - Flexible miles redemption program that allows you to book any flight you want at anytime

 - Perks like unlimited VIP lounge access and free airport limo service and drink specials

 - Welcome bonus of 15,000 miles and ability to buy 150,000 KrisFlyer Miles for S$3,210 (S$0.02 per mile)